swedenconnect/technical-framework/ELN-0602 - Deployment Profile for the Swedish eID Framework.md

 <a name="changes-between-versions"></a>
 ## 9. Changes between versions

+**Changes between version 1.4 and 1.5:**

+- Section 7.2, "Authentication Requests", was extended to recommend the usage of the `<saml2p:RequesterID>` element within `<saml2p:Scoping>`.
+The reason for this recommendation is that Identity Providers in some cases need to know about the Service Provider at which the user authenticated during the current session.

 **Changes between version 1.3 and version 1.4:**

 -   Version 1.3 of this profile stated that a